dennisjosesilva/interactive-dmd/README.md

 The tool can change the skeleton of the nodes to produce other connected  components as described at the section **Shape manipulation**.
 When this happen, the reconstruction image gets unsynchronised with the tree.
 In this case, the node selection funcionality can get unexpected results.
 In order to make the manipulated image corresponding to the max-tree of the widget the user should synchronise the tree.

-When tree gets unsynchronised (the user apply a skeleton manipulation) the border of the image gets a yellow border and a message is shown in the status bar as shown in the image below:
+When tree gets unsynchronised (the user apply a skeleton manipulation) the border of the image gets yellow  and a message is shown in the status bar as shown in the image below:

 ![](images/unsync_example.png)